National Conference & ATCC 2020

 What does this mean if I have registered already?

 After negotiations with RACV Royal Pines, we have been able to postpone our conference to the following year at the same venue and rates.
 This means that registrations for the current conference can be retained at no additional cost and will still be valid for the event in 2021.
 Given the likely increase in event pricing in the coming years, this is a fantastic outcome for attendees who will attend the postponed conference when it occurs in May next year.
 All registrations and bookings received to date will be retained, and will be automatically credited to the rescheduled event.

-If you have any questions or concerns, please contact Joe Harris at firstname.lastname@example.org to discuss further.
+If you have any questions or concerns, please contact staff at email@example.com to discuss further.

 What does this mean for ATCC competitors?

 In line with many of the other ITCC-style events scheduled around the world, the 2020 ATCC will not take place in May.
-The Practicing Arborist Committee (PAC) are exploring options for running the event at a later date, however as the extent and impact of the COVID-19 pandemic is not yet known, we are not yet able to commit to an event this year.
+The Practicing Arborist Committee (PAC) are exploring options for running the event at a later date, however as the extent and impact of the COVID-19 pandemic continues to change, we are not yet able to commit to an event this year.